 2. Who should invest in tax-free bonds?

-Tax-free bond is a good choice for investors who wants to earn fixed annual income from the interest proceeds.
+Tax-free bond is a good choice for an investor who wants to earn fixed annual income from the interest proceeds.
 They should also be willing to lock their money for a longer maturity period – at least 10 years.
-Therefore, these bonds suit people with low risk profile, who can afford a long-term lock-in period.
+Therefore, these bonds suit people with a low-risk profile, who can afford a long-term lock-in period.